-CONNECTING THE LOAD WIRES, AC REMOTE PLANT. - Refer to the illustration for Control Box Connections.
-Connect the load wires to the plant by connecting the ground (white) load wire to the lead marked M2 (or the white wire if not marked) which extends from the control box.
+FIG. 13 - CONTROL BOX CONNECTIONS -32-VOLT BATTERY CHARGING PLANT CONNECTING THE LOAD WIRES, AC REMOTE PLANT. - Refer to the illustration for Control Box Connections.
+Connect the load wires to the plant by con necting the ground (white) load wire to the lead marked M2 (or the white wire if not marked) which extends from the control box.
 Connect the black (hot) load wire to the control box lead marked M1, (or black wire if not marked).
 Be sure that connections are tight, are separately taped with electrical rubber tape, and then secured with friction tape.
 Leave the load line switch open until the plant has been started and checked.
 No damage to the generator or controls will result from running the plant with no load connected provided the starting battery is connected.

 CONTROL BOX CONNECTIONS, 32 -VOLT BATTERY CHARGING PLANT. - Install a fused, double pole, single throw switch between the battery and the battery terminals on the control box of the plant.
-Connect the negative battery post to the terminal post marked BATTERY NEGATIVE on the control box, through one side of the switch.
-Connect the positive battery post to the terminal post marked BATTERY POSITIVE in the same manner.
+Connect the negative battery post to the terminal post marked BATTERY NEGATIVE on the control box, through one side of the switch Connect the positive battery post to the terminal post marked BATTERY POSITIVE in the same manner.
 Install 50 amperes fuses in the switch between the battery and the plant.
 The electrical load line should be connected to the battery side of the plant disconnect (fused) switch, not to the plant side of the switch.
 Install a separate load line fused switch.
 Always open the switch between the battery and the plant when servicing the plant, but BE SURE THE SWITCH IS CLOSED WHENEVER THE PLANT IS STARTED AND OPERATED.
 Serious damage to the battery charging generator or controls may result from operating the plant when not connected to the battery.

 LOAD CONNECTION, MANUAL PLANTS. - Manual type plants are equipped with output receptacles.
 No preliminary connections are necessary.
-Simply plug-in an ordinary type two prong type load wire plug, then the receptacle locks the connection when the plug is twisted a fraction of a turn.
+Connection is completed by a grounding type three prong load wire plug.
+(Earlier models used a two prong type, locking plug.)